 So don’t forget, if you want to learn more about our wonderful Breed you are more than welcome to come along.

-The Centre is open every 2nd and 4th Saturday in the month from 11.00am till 3.00pm and arrangements can be made for groups to visit the centre outside these hours by appointment.
+The Centre is open By prior arrangement by contacting us through the website or Facebook page.
+Appointments can also be made for groups to visit the centre outside these hours by appointment.

 THE STAFFORDSHIRE BULL TERRIER HERITAGE CENTRE